GiorgosKoulouris/AWS-BatchUpdateDrsTemplates/README.md

 ```

 This action will update the XLS document with all information related the configuration of actual replicated EC2 instances.

-**NOTE:** If you execute this on CloudShell while being on the Prod region, the *--region* option can be omitted.

 **NOTE:** If the *--workbook-path* option is omitted, the default XLS file path is *./DRS_Templates.xlsx*